typedb/typedb-docs/09-schema/03-rules.md

   };
 ```

 Each hashed line corresponds to a single TypeQL statement.
-In TypeQL, the "when" part of the rule is required to be a conjunctive pattern, whereas the "then" should describe a single `has` or `relation`.
-If your use case requires a rule with a disjunction ("or") in the `when` part, notice that several rules with the same conclusion can be easily created to achieve the same behaviour.
+In TypeQL, the "when" part of the rule is required to be a conjunctive or disjunctive pattern, whereas the "then" should describe a single `has` or `relation`.

+When using a disjunction in a rule, the disjunctive parts must be bound by some variables outside of the `or` clauses.
+These common variables are the only ones permitted to be used in the `then` of the rule.

 Let us have a look at an example.
 We want to express the fact that two given people are siblings.
 As we all know, for two people to be siblings, we need the following facts to be true:
 - they share the same mother